mm-gh-01/azure-arc-dashboard/README.md

 4. The datasets should start refreshing now.
 Depending on the number of Azure virtual machines, Azure SQL Database, Azure SQL Managed Instance, and Arc-managed servers, this might take a while.<br/>
 5. When completed, the dashboard visuals will refresh with your environment data.<br/>
 6. Finally, save the report as a PowerBI .pbix file.
 The query results data is persisted in the file so you can share with others who do not have direct Azure permissions to refresh the data.

+## Metadata maintenance
+Refer to the instructions in [MetadataMaintenance.md](MetadataMaintenance.md)